 2026 ATP Tour tentative schedule and defending men’s singles champions

-By Lee Seng Foo3 days ago
+By Lee Seng Foo4 months ago

 The 2026 ATP Tour season is set to begin under the clear dominance of two generational rivals: Carlos Alcaraz and Jannik Sinner.
 Between them, they captured all four Grand Slam titles in 2025, with Alcaraz prevailing at Roland-Garros and the US Open, and Sinner lifting the trophies at the Australian Open and Wimbledon.
 Their command of the sport’s biggest stages firmly established the duel that now defines men’s tennis.